• Gluten-Free Recipes

 Why I Love Easy Minestrone

 • Great to make ahead.
 Like many soups, the flavors of minestrone deepen as it rests in the fridge.
-See my make-ahead tips lower down.
+See my make-ahead tips below.

 • Packed with veggies.
-A blend of onion, garlic, carrots, and kale add flavor and texture.
+A blend of onion, garlic, carrots, and kale adds flavor and texture.

 Ingredient Notes